Don’t Squander This Precious Phase — Read my latest article!

 Transformation can’t be cultivated without making a fresh choice and acting on it.
 And if you’ve stood at a threshold and taken an action to set the energy of change in motion, these are four signs that your decision was truly aligned with you.

-You feel lonely.
+-You feel lonely.
 Your social circle may not relate to your need to expand.
 Some may find your desires lofty or feel unsettled by your conviction for something different.
 You may even lose people you thought would always be with you.
 Know that those who truly love you will allow you to evolve.

 -Your mind challenges you.
 Doubt and fear may arise—this is part of our evolutionary negativity bias that has us wired to play it safe and comfortable.
 When this happens, return to stillness.
 Sit in meditation and reconnect with the inner knowing that caused you to acknowledge your soul's desire for change.